 \subsection{Rule-based relationship extraction}

 We have processed base Medline data until January 2021, containing about 35 million abstracts.
-The processing with both Linnaeus and relationship extraction engine took about 7 days on a single machine.
+The processing with both Linnaeus and the relationship extraction engine took about 7 days on a single machine.
 We managed to extract in total 4,784,985 relationships (with co-occurrences 35,900,521).
-There were 631,573 named relationships found between Drug-Genes (6,885,810 including co-occurrences), 1,468,639 relationships between Drug-Diseases (8,378,599 including co-occurrences), and 2,684,742 relationships between Genes and Diseases(20,065,385 including co-occurrences).
+There were 631,573 named relationships found between Drug-Genes (6,885,810 including co-occurrences), 1,468,639 relationships between Drug-Diseases (8,378,599 including co-occurrences), and 2,684,742 relationships between Genes and Diseases (20,065,385 including co-occurrences).

-Extracted relationships can be loaded in graph or relational database, where these relationships can answer complex medical questions with evidence.
-By summing confidence scores, it is possible to retrieve genes interacting with given drug (e.g. top results for drug \textit{Tolvaptan} was inhibition of AVPR2, while the second one was inhibition of vasopressin receptor family), drugs that have effect on certain disease (e.g. for \textit{autosomal dominant polycystic kidney disease} retrieved Tolvaptan, which is approved for autosomal dominant polycystic kidney disease, Sirolimus, which inhibits mTOR and as well have been often used in polycystic kidney disease, and Somatostatin, which was published as a hormone having potential role in treatment of autosomal dominant polycystic kidney disease \citep{messchendorp2020somatostatin}), or what genes are important for a given disease (e.g. for autosomal dominant polycystic kidney disease retrieved PKD1 and PKD2 as targets that both play a role and have causative relationship with disease, as well as mTOR, REN, CCL2).
+Extracted relationships can be loaded into a graph or relational database, where these relationships can answer complex medical questions with evidence.
+By summing confidence scores, it is possible to retrieve genes interacting with a given drug (e.g. top results for drug \textit{Tolvaptan} was inhibition of AVPR2, while the second one was inhibition of vasopressin receptor family), drugs that have an effect on certain disease (e.g. for \textit{autosomal dominant polycystic kidney disease} retrieved Tolvaptan, which is approved for autosomal dominant polycystic kidney disease, Sirolimus, which inhibits mTOR and as well have been often used in polycystic kidney disease, and Somatostatin, which was published as a hormone having a potential role in the treatment of autosomal dominant polycystic kidney disease \citep{messchendorp2020somatostatin}), or what genes are important for a given disease (e.g. for autosomal dominant polycystic kidney disease retrieved PKD1 and PKD2 as targets that both play a role and have a causative relationship with disease, as well as mTOR, REN, CCL2).
 We evaluated a case study related to autosomal dominant polycystic kidney disease.
 We created a graph whose edges end in autosomal dominant polycystic kidney disease.
-In order to reduce noise, we consider only edges that represent relationship that was mentioned at least 5 times in PubMed.
-We have then evaluated the graph and all entities were indeed known from literature to experts.
-Portion of knowledge graph with relationships ending in ADPKD is presented in Figure \ref{fig:ADPKDKG}.
+In order to reduce noise, we consider only edges that represent the relationship that was mentioned at least 5 times in PubMed.
+We then evaluated the graph and all entities were indeed known from the literature to experts in the kidney disease team.
+A portion of the knowledge graph with relationships ending in ADPKD is presented in Figure \ref{fig:ADPKDKG}.